department-of-veterans-affairs/vets-design-system-documentation/src/_includes/content/phone-numbers.md

 * When a phone number has (TTY: 711) included, it should be formatted in parenthesis directly following the phone number.
 Example: 866-440-1238 (TTY: 711) or 866-440-1238, ext.
 4 (TTY: 711)

 ### Links and aria labels
 * Hyperlink all phone numbers, including TTY numbers.
-It is not a requirement to link the "call" or "text" verb that precedes the number.
+It’s not a requirement to link the "call" or "text" verb that precedes the number.
 We do however include "TTY" in the link and aria label to make it clear that it's specifically for TTY so that users who need the service see it and so those who do not do not unintentionally call a TTY number.
 * Include an aria label using spaces between the digits and periods between sections in order to have screen readers read the phone number one digit at a time like a phone number, rather than as thousands or hundreds.
 For example:
   * `<a href="tel:+18008271000" aria-label="8 0 0.
 8 2 7.
 1 0 0 0.">800-827-1000</a>`
   * `<a href="tel:711" aria-label="TTY.
 7 1 1.">TTY: 711</a>`.